Use Power BI with Trusted Cognos Data

 “Can you use Power BI instead of Cognos Analysis Studio?”
 That’s a great example of precisely why this product exists.
-So in this case where you’re thinking that Analysis Studio is a little long in the tooth and it doesn’t of do all the things I want it to do.
-I want to have a map visualization or X, Y, and Z. It’s a great example of where I want to use a multidimensional source or a Cognos source, but I want to use Power BI or Tableau against it.
-(Our Connector does work for Tableau as well.)
+So in this case where you’re thinking that Analysis Studio is a little long in the tooth and it doesn’t do all the things I want it to do.
+I want to have a map visualization or X, Y and Z. It’s a great example of where I want to use a multidimensional source or a Cognos source, but I want to use Power BI or Tableau against it.
+(Our Analytics Connector works for Tableau as well.)

-“Does the Connector work with Tableau?”
-Yes.
-So that it works the same way.
-We have webinars on that as well as three different webinars with customer case studies on using our Connector.
+“Does the Analytics Connector work with Tableau?”
+Yes, it works the same way.
+We have webinars on that as well as three different webinars with customer case studies on using our Analytics Connector.
 I encourage you to go to the Resources section of our website and check those out.

 “When publishing a Power BI report, is the data published with the report?”
 Yes.
 The data or the data source gets published up with the report.
 And again, it depends if you are using import or the direct query mode, then it’s going to publish up that data source and you have control over how that works.

 “If it can use query subjects built in Framework Manager can it use the premade filters built in Framework Manager as well?”
-I am not 100 percent sure.
+I am not 100% sure.
 I believe you can, I need to validate that though.
 So we’ll research that and get back to you.

 If you have Power BI and Tableau, do you need two licenses, two Connector?”
 Generally speaking, yes.
 But we’ll certainly work with you and your environment to make sure that we map the cost of the value that you’re getting out of it.
 So we can have a conversation around this.